bcgov/jpss-jade-ccm/ccm-accessdedup-processor/README.md

 ### Running Locally with Quarkus

-If you're using Quarkus, you can run the `DeduplicationProcessor` in development mode.
+If you're using Quarkus, you can run the `ccm-accessdedup-processor` in development mode.
 This mode provides live coding capabilities, allowing for real-time updates without restarting the application.

 1. **Ensure Kafka is Running**: Make sure you have a local instance of Kafka running.
 2. **Navigate to the Project Directory**: This should be the directory containing your `pom.xml` file.